-- (1) Large family child care home means a home that provides family child care for up to twelve (12) children, or for up to fourteen (14) children. - (2) Small family child care home means a home which family child care for up to six (6) children, or for up to eight (8) children.
+- (a) Large family child care home means a home that provides family child care for up to twelve (12) children, or for up to fourteen (14) children if certain requirements are met per State law. - (b) Small family child care home means a home which that provides family child care for up to six (6) children, or for up to eight (8) children if certain requirements are met per State law.